patelankit706/encrypted-student-data/README.md

+#Encrypted Student Data

 Hello Users

-This student registration program saves the student details in a format which are encrypted using their password and visible to the database administrator in encrypted format i.e DBA cannot view original data.
+This student registration program saves the student details in a format which are encrypted using their password and visible to the database administrator only in encrypted format i.e DBA cannot view original data.

 Dependencies: